Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 1. Use PowerShell's object-oriented programming to send an edit directly into a text file.
 This is cumbersome and is not interactive (you don't see the text file on screen), but it is the only built-in option.
 2. Transferring the file to a different computer that does have a text editor (like your Windows 11 client), modifying the file there, and transferring it back to your Server Core machine.
-3. Using **Visual Studio Code** to connect remotely the the environment.
+3. Using **Visual Studio Code** to connect remotely the environment.
 This is by far the coolest and most convenient option.

 We'll be doing all three in this lab to show you how, but going forward, VS Code will be our go-to for interacting with Server Core in most instances.
 (You will be tested on all three options, so don't skip them!)